mansik05/AgenticAI_travel/README.md

 4. Add Environment Variables:
    Create a .env file:
-   GROQ_API_KEY= not mentioning here but can be found in the project.
+   GROQ_API_KEY= not mentioning here but can be found in the project .env file.

 5. Run Application:
    streamlit run app.py